-These methods are associated with horrific stories of false abuse allegations ripping apart families and actual abuse when non-speaking people are believed to be consenting to sexual activity using these methods, such as published in a story in Slate.
+These methods are associated with horrific stories of false abuse allegations ripping apart families and actual abuse when non-speaking people are believed to be consenting to sexual activity using these methods, such as published in a story in Slate Magazine.
 (To be clear non-speaking people can and do consent to and have fulfilling sexual lives.
 However, if consent is given using these methods it must be questioned, for safety sake.)

 All of these methods have been condemned by major groups like ASHA, ISSAC and others.

 Let me be very clear.
 Non-speaking people have an absolute human right to communication.
-All non-speaking people should be assumed to be capable of understanding and communicating AND give the interventions and tools they need.
+All non-speaking people should be assumed to be capable learning to understand and communicate AND given the interventions and tools they need.
 The presumption of potential to read, write and communicate is essential.
 As a field we must start there.
 But we cannot end there.
 We cannot assume that without instruction in reading, writing and spelling students will magically communicate through hands on assistance or manipulation of their communication board.
 These debunked programs and methods stem directly from our failure to properly understand and intervene with children and adults whom are non-speaking.
 Our mistakes and utter failures caused this mess.
 If we eliminated educational neglect of non-speaking students and insisted every single child who needs AAC gets AAC, along with intensive and consistent, science based interventions to learn to read, write and communicate we wouldn’t be here.